Derge Parkhang is commonly known as “Derge Sutra Printing House”, or in short “Derge Printing House“

 1, The embryonic stage before the establishment of Dege Sutra Printing House

-The history of the Tibetan printing plates of the Derge Sutra Printing House can be traced back at least to the forty-two years of Emperor Kangxi of the Qing Dynasty (1703), 26 years before the establishment of the Printing House..
-The number of printing plates engraved by Dege chieftain was about 1,500, mainly is the “Prajnaparamita Sutra” which is a combination of Sanskrit, Urdu and Tibetan.
+The history of Tibetan printing plates of Derge Sutra Printing House can be traced back at least to the forty-two years of Emperor Kangxi of Qing Dynasty (1703 AD), 26 years before the establishment of Printing House.
+The number of printing plates engraved by Dege chieftain was about 1,500, mainly is “Prajnaparamita Sutra” which is a combination of Sanskrit, Urdu and Tibetan.

 2, The early stage of the establishment of Derge Sutra Printing House

-During the reign of the Chieftain Choji Demba Zeren, he set out to establish the Printing House on the one hand, and actively planned the engraving of printing plates on the other.
-In the nearly ten years from the 7th year of Yongzheng (1729) to the 3rd year of Qianlong (1738) of the Qing Dynasty, large-scale engraving work was fully carried out.
-The goal was to complete the editing, proofreading and engraving of “Kanjur” and the initial work of printing plate engraving of “Danjur”.
-At the same time, the engraving of printing plates of some other classics was completed, the total number of printing plates reached nearly 100,000.
+During the reign of Chieftain Choji Demba Zeren, he set out to establish Printing House on one hand, and actively planned engraving of printing plates on the other.
+In nearly ten years from 7th year of Emperor Yongzheng (1729 AD) to 3rd year of Emperor Qianlong (1738 AD) of Qing Dynasty, large-scale engraving work was fully carried out.
+The goal was to complete editing, proofreading and engraving of “Kanjur” and initial work of printing plate engraving of “Danjur“.
+At the same time, engraving of printing plates of some other classics was completed, the total number of printing plates reached nearly 100,000.

 3,Prosperous stage after the completion of Derge Sutra Printing House

-Since the 1980s, the Dege Sutra Printing House has been repairing, and at the same time, it has started to engrave the incomplete printing plates and new versions.
-From before the 1980s to December 25, 2001, more than 80,000 re-engraved and newly-engraved plates have been completed, which is equivalent to 20% of the total number of printed plates in the collection in the late 1970s.
+Since 1980s, Dege Sutra Printing House has been repairing, and at the same time, it began to engrave the incomplete printing plates and new versions.
+From before 1980s to December 25th, 2001, more than 80,000 re-engraved and newly-engraved plates have been completed, which is equivalent to 20% of total number of printed plates in the collection in late 1970s.

 Wood Printing Plate

-Derge is a traditional Tibetan painting “Door” school in history, And also the important place of inheritance of the “Karma garze” (called “Karma” in the early days), In particular, the “Karma garze” painting school has formed a center in Derge since the 18th century, and has integrated the “Thangka” art of traditional Tibetan painting into the engraved plates.
-It is the wooden stamp of the Derge Printing House which is a major breakthrough and innovation.
+Derge is regarded as a traditional Tibetan painting “Door” school in history, And also the important place of inheritance of “Karma garze” (called “Karma” in the early days), In particular, the “Karma garze” painting school has formed a center in Derge since 18th century, and has integrated “Thangka” art of traditional Tibetan painting into the engraved plates.
+It is the wooden stamp of Derge Printing House which is a major breakthrough and innovation.